tomseely/tomseely.github.io/docs/index.md

 ### Auto Signature

-A custom signature can be automatically applied to the end of outgoing messages.
+You can create a custom signature, such as with a closing, name, and contact info, that automatically appears at the end of each email you write.
 Signatures must be set up on desktop and in the mobile app separartely.

 #### On Desktop
 1. Click the settings icon at the top right of the screen, next to your account icon.